Up the revolution!

 So, apologies for that.

-But the money from that goes straight to Tamsin back in the UK.
-I live on what I can get from the books, the food supplement, which is not Network Marketing but Affiliate Marketing (you can look up the difference) and we mustn’t forget my dear little UK Old Age Pension…
+Also, of course, I get something from the books, and the food supplement which is not Network Marketing but Affiliate Marketing (you can look up the difference) – and we mustn’t forget my dear little UK Old Age Pension…

 So, as you might imagine, it does make sense to plug whatever is appropriate – as long as I don’t do it too often.
 The thing that I find really offensive is those people (YouTubers mostly) who refuse to talk to anyone or to answer emails from people who don’t pay into their Patreon account every month.